 You can go a step further and just dig a little bit into the disk configuration, and look at the operating system disk using the StorageProfile property.
 As you can see this is not a managed disk.
 You can see the fact that there’s no value, it’s essentially false.

-So the VM is shutdown, now we can actually go ahead and do the conversion.
+So the VM is shut down, now we can actually go ahead and do the conversion.
 And to do this, we need to run a PowerShell command that’s explicitly for this task.
-The command is ConvertTo-AzureRmVMManagedDisk followed by the VM name and resource group name.
+The command is ConvertTo-AzVMManagedDisk followed by the VM name and resource group name.

-What this command do behind the scene, it’s actually perform the migration from an unmanaged disk to an Azure managed disk.
+What this command do behind the scene, it actually performs the migration from an unmanaged disk to an Azure-managed disk.
 And that process takes a little bit of time.
 In this example, the conversion took a little over two minutes.

 Hope this helps!